 As for what I offer, I do full developmental edits, manuscript critiques, and I also offer an opening chapters edit for those on a budget or who want to trial my services while receiving an in-depth assessment.

-My opening chapters edit includes track commenting in the margins of your manuscript, plus an editorial report, and a recommended reading list.
-The suggested wordcount for this service is 15,000, but I do take custom orders for 10,000 words if that is your preference.
+My Opening Chapters Developmental Edit includes track commenting in the margins of your manuscript, plus an editorial report, and a recommended reading list.
+This edit is for up to 10,000 words.

 If you want more information on the difference between a full developmental edit and a manuscript critique you can check out this post here.